How to validate your startup idea - 7 methods explained

 6. SPD Load’s Idea Validation Method

-SPD Load provides a detailed framework for idea validation.
+SPD Load provides a detailed framework for idea validating.

 1. Define the why.
 The first step is defining the problem, the customer, and the innovation.